agoncal/agoncal-application-petstore-ee6/README.md

 Being Maven centric, you can compile and package it with `mvn clean compile`, `mvn clean package` or `mvn clean install`.
 The `package` and `install` phase will automatically trigger the unit tests.
 Once you have your war file, you can deploy it.

+## Test in multiple containers

+The application uses Arquillian for its integration test.
+Using Maven profile, you can test Services against different application servers

+### Test with Glassfish embedded

+Launching tests under Glassfish is straight forward.
+You only have to lauch :

+    mvn clean install -Pglassfish-embedded

+Galssfish will lauch during the build and tests will be executed in it.

+### Test with JBoss 7.0.2 managed

+To launch tests under JBoss 7.0.2 you first should install JBoss 7.0.2 and set the environnment variable JBOSS_HOME to JBoss installation directory.
+Once this is done you'll launch the test with this command

+    mvn clean install -Pjbossas7-managed

+During the build, Arquillian will launch JBoss and execute the tests in it.

 ## Deploy the sample

 This sample has been tested with GlassFish 3.1.2 in several modes :